SkafteNicki/dtu_mlops/s4_debugging_and_logging/boilerplate.md

     ```

     1. :man_raising_hand: You may also install it as `pip install lightning` which includes more than just the
-        `Pytorch Lightning` package.
+        `PyTorch Lightning` package.
 This also includes `Lightning Fabric` and `Lightning Apps` which you can read more
         about [here](https://lightning.ai/docs/fabric/stable/) and [here](https://lightning.ai/docs/app/stable/).

 2. Convert your corrupted MNIST model into a `LightningModule`.
 You can either choose to completely override your old